Queen of Trinidad and Tobago: Foreign affairs

 Representatives to foreign countries were accredited by the monarch.
 The letters of credence were formally issued in the name of the monarch.

 Courts

 Judges had to swear that they would "well and truly serve" the monarch of Trinidad and Tobago and "do right to all manner of people after the laws and usages of Trinidad and Tobago without fear or favour, affection or ill will".

 The court of final appeal is the Judicial Committee of the Privy Council.
 The monarch, and by extension the governor-general, could also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.

-Title
+Royal style and titles

-By a royal proclamation in the Trinidad and Tobago Gazette in November 1962, the monarch was granted a separate title in her role as Queen of Trinidad and Tobago.
+By a royal proclamation, published in the Trinidad and Tobago Gazette in November 1962, the monarch adopted separate style and titles in her role as Queen of Trinidad and Tobago.

-Elizabeth II had the following styles in her role as the monarch of Trinidad and Tobago:
+Elizabeth II had the following style and titles in her role as the monarch of Trinidad and Tobago: